 - You can also set specific steps to “End on Lap button”, which will allow that step to continue on a compatible device until the lap button is pressed to advance to the next step.

-A workout built with the Workout Builder can also be converted from one intensity to another.
-Please note, changing the intensity will update the current workout.
-If multiple workouts with the same structure need to be created for each of the intensity types, create a copy of the workout first, rename the workout and then change the prescribed intensity.
+A workout built with the Workout Builder can also be converted from one type of intensity to another.
+Please note, changing the type of intensity will update the current workout.
+If multiple workouts with the same structure need to be created for each of the intensity types, create a copy of the workout first, rename the workout and then change the prescribed intensity type.